Southern Miss Golden Eagles football: Will Hall era (2020–2024)

 Will Hall, former offensive coordinator at the University of Louisiana-Lafayette and Tulane, was announced as the new head coach of the Golden Eagles in December 2020.
 His first season, in 2021, was also the program's final year in Conference USA, during which the team went 3–9 (2–6).
 The following season, Hall’s first in the Sun Belt Conference, the Golden Eagles improved to 7–6 (4–4), including a 38–24 win over Rice in the LendingTree Bowl.
 The 2023 season, however, saw the Golden Eagles finish 3–9 (2–6).
 The 2024 season would be Hall’s last.
 After a 1–6 (0–3) start that included a 31–0 loss to Kentucky, a 44–7 loss to Jacksonville State, and a 44–28 loss to Arkansas State, it was announced that Hall had been relieved of his duties as head coach.
 Reed Stringer, the team’s assistant head coach and general manager, was named interim head coach for the remainder of the season.

-Charles Huff era (2025–Present)
+Charles Huff era (2025)

-On December 8, 2024, former Marshall football head coach Charles Huff was named the head coach of the Golden Eagles.
-In Huff's first game, the Golden Eagles lost 34–17 to Mississippi State.
+On December 8, 2024, former Marshall football head coach Charles Huff was named the head coach of the Golden Eagles..
+He led the team to its first year of bowl-eligibility since 2022, with a win over Louisiana–Monroe (49–21) on October 25, 2025.
+On December 8, 2025, one year to the day after becoming the Southern Miss coach, Huff was formally announced as the new coach of the University of Memphis.

+Blake Anderson era (2026-)

+On December 11, 2025, Blake Anderson was promoted from offensive coordinator to be the new head coach.